ombori/grid-docs/grid-pim/integration-flow.md

 - Grid-PIM integration URL

 ## 2. Push Products
 You should now start pushing products into the database.
-There are 2 ways of doing this, either through a backend integration for which you can use our NPM package, or through our API interface.
+There are 2 ways of doing this, either through a backend integration for which you can use our NPM package or through our API interface.

 **Integrate using your backend**